 We can turn on the television and see big name ministers grabbing people and telling them to take Holy Ghost Fire!

-Now, if the men and women in the Bible didn’t fall backwards, then how did they fall?
+Now, if the men and women in the Bible didn’t fall backward, then how did they fall?

 Not one verse of anyone being slain in the Spirit.
 What does the word slain mean?